-By two and a half years old, you and Baby have probably settled into a solid bedtime routine to help settle him into sleep mode.
+By two and a half years old, you and Baby have probably settled into a solid bedtime routine to help settle them into sleep mode.
 But even if you have your family’s pre-sleep routine down to a science, life can be unpredictable.
 Your family may wind up with a houseful of visitors, embark on a summer filled with travel, or spend a winter dealing with one virus after another.
 Is it possible to be flexible with Baby’s bedtime routine sometimes without undermining your routine?

 Sleep matters, especially for toddlers